andrewniekamp/forum/README.md

 * Users can click on a question to view additional information.
 * Users can add and edit questions.
 * Users can add answers to a question (one to many data relationship, one question to many answers).
 Answers are added and viewed on the same page as the particular question.
+* Users can 'CENSOR' (delete) questions and answers.

 #### Technologies Used: